See if you might qualify

 About the Program

-Moscow Affordable Housing Trust uses federal funds to create affordable home ownership opportunities by rehabilitating houses or constructing new ones.
+Moscow Affordable Housing Trust uses a mix of funds to create affordable home ownership opportunities by rehabilitating houses or constructing new ones.
 Houses are sold using the Community Land Trust model.
 Learn more to understand how a CLT provides a subsidy by not selling the land.

 Your next steps

-- Get prequalified for a mortgage and know your buying power.
+Get pre-approved for a mortgage and know your buying power.

 Making an Offer to Purchase a MAHT Land Trust house

-Prior to making an offer, agents are strongly encouraged to contact our agent, Sage Francetich at Team Idaho Real Estate, for guidance with additional required materials.
+Prior to making an offer, agents are strongly encouraged to contact our agent, Tami Quezada at Team Idaho Real Estate, for guidance with additional required materials.

 Homebuyer Education & Counseling Required

-Before closing the sale, participants in this program are required by IHFA to complete the Finally HOME! course and get 2 hours of 1-1 counseling.
+Before closing the sale, participants in this program are required to complete the Finally HOME! course and if HOME funds are involved, get 2 hours of 1-1 counseling from an approved financial counceler.
+IHFA in Lewiston will provide this service.

 You will receive a certificate of completion from the Finally HOME course.
 A copy must be provided to your lender.
 In addition to meeting the program requirement, the course may qualify you for discounts from your lender.